Hans Hägele

 Hans Hägele (13 July 1940 – 18 October 2010) was a German professional footballer who played as a striker.
 He later became a football agent.

 Career

 Hägele played for VfL Sindelfingen, VfR Heilbronn and Fortuna Düsseldorf.

 Hägele later became a football agent, and helped engineer Armin Veh's move from Borussia Mönchengladbach to St. Gallen in 1983.

 He was also a witness at Christoph Daum's trial for cocaine abuse.

 Death

-Hägele jumped from the Koersch Valley Bridge on 18 October 2010, at the age of 70.
+Hägele jumped from the Körsch Viaduct on 18 October 2010, at the age of 70.
 He left no suicide note.